Wozzardman/FilteredDetailsListV3/README.md

 An enterprise-grade PowerApps Component Framework (PCF) control that provides an enhanced version of the [Fluent UI DetailsList component](https://developer.microsoft.com/en-us/fluentui#/controls/web/detailslist) with advanced filtering, virtualization, and performance optimizations.

+I'm currently away on my anniversary trip so the ReadMe and portions of the PCF still need updates, consider this the Beta release

 ## ✨ Key Features

 - 🔍 **Excel-like filtering** with comprehensive filter types and operators